Jaguar Cars: Electrification (2025–present)

-On 19 November 2024, Jaguar unveiled an advertisement showcasing its new logo and branding ahead of its relaunch in 2026 as an electric-only brand.
+On 19 November 2024, Jaguar unveiled an advertisement showcasing its new logo and branding ahead of its relaunch in 2026 as an electric-only marque.
 The rebrand marked the introduction of a new typeface, colour palette, as well as new device mark, in a direction the company referred to as 'exuberant modernism'.

 The change was markedly controversial, being met with criticism online, notably including that from Elon Musk, American comedian Stephen Colbert, and British politician Nigel Farage.
-Critics pointed out the rebrand's alienation of Jaguar's traditional customers, accusing the brand of 'going woke'.
-Others have instead commended the rebrand as marketing 'genius', having captured mainstream attention for the brand worldwide online and on mainstream media.
+Critics pointed out the rebrand's alienation of Jaguar's traditional customers, accusing the company of 'going woke'.
+Others have instead commended the rebrand as marketing 'genius', having captured mainstream attention for Jaguar worldwide online and on mainstream media.

 On 4 December 2024, Jaguar revealed the Type 00 concept car at Miami Art Week, a non-production model which showcases the brand's design direction for its future electric cars.
 Like its rebrand a couple weeks prior, the car was met with a similarly polarised reception, inviting both derision and praise.

 Following the rebranding and the new strategy, Jaguar ended the production of combustion engine vehicles in 2024, starting an interim period for the company to transition into a new all-electric lineup by 2026.
-Sales dropped by 97.5% in 2025 as a result of the brand's cessation of new car production, with its sales limited to older cars on stock from previous years.
+Sales dropped by 97.5% in 2025 as a result of Jaguar's cessation of new car production, with its sales limited to older cars on stock from previous years.